 Once you get to making the ask, it should feel natural because you’ve been building up to this moment.
 Ideally, it’s also not the first time you’ve said this out loud if you’ve practiced the ask with colleagues.

 It is important to ask for a specific amount that is justified by organizational need and within the donor’s realm of possibility.
 This is called targeting your ask.
 If you simply ask a donor to give and leave the amount open ended, then they’re thinking about whether to give or not.
 Asking for a targeted amount shifts their thinking to whether that amount makes sense for them.

 Once you make the ask, remain calm and stop talking.
 Give them the space to take in the whole conversation.
 This can be an uncomfortable moment, but stick with it and refrain from apologizing or softening the ask.
 Then, truly listen to what they have to say.
 Of course, you want a yes, but maybes, nos, and not right nows offer an incredible chance to deepen your understanding of this donor’s giving philosophy and habits so that you may get a yes next time.

 If they do say “yes,” then celebrate!
 Take time to appreciate the donor’s generosity and restate the world-changing work that they’re supporting!

 5. Confirmation: Have you covered the logistics?

 Larger gifts often take more time to arrange than regular donations.
-Discuss with your donor the exact amount, their preferred donation method, when to expect the donation, and—importantly—how you’ll follow up in order to demonstrate the donor’s impact.
-Make sure you have a shared understanding of how the gift should be used.
-Is this a donation toward a particular project, or can your nonprofit use it at your discretion?
+Discuss with your donor the exact amount, their preferred donation method, when to expect the donation, and—importantly—how you’ll follow up on their pledge.
+Make sure you have a shared understanding of how the gift should be used and how and when you’ll share impact.

-6. Stewardship: How are you building a strong, long-term relationship?
+6. Stewardship: How are you developing a strong, long-term relationship?